KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 | `type` | Declares the type of the light. | :white_check_mark: Yes |
 | `range` | Hint defining a distance cutoff at which the light's intensity may be considered to have reached zero.
 Supported only for `point` and `spot` lights.
 Must be > 0.
 When undefined, range is assumed to be infinite. | No |

+Light properties are unaffected by node transforms — for example, `range` and `intensity` do not change with scale.

 ## Range Property

 The range property (allowed only on point and spot lights) defines a distance cutoff at which the light's intensity must be considered zero, meaning the light no longer affects the surrounding area.
 This can be useful to cull geometry that a light may not visibly affect, potentially having a significant positive impact on rendering performance.
 It is required that, when given a non-zero value, rendering engines ignore the light beyond this range.